regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 - Can only see `#welcome`, `#announcements`, and a special empty room called `#quiet-garden`
 - Can become a Visitor again by reacting to the post in `#quiet-garden`

-### Inactive Member
+### Inactive Member (_proposed_)

-Members who haven't posted for 30 days are transitioned to the _Inactive Member_ role.
+Members who haven't posted for 60 days are transitioned to the _Inactive Member_ role.

 Inactive Members have the same abilities as those who are inactive with two exceptions...

 - Inactive Members keep their name-tag color
 - Inactive Members become Members again (instead of Visitors) when they react in `#quiet-garden`